apache/skywalking-banyandb/docs/crud/index_rule_binding/schema.md

 # CRUD indexRuleBindings

-CRUD operations create, read, update and delete indexRuleBinding binding.
+CRUD operations create, read, update and delete index rule bindings.

-IndexRuleBinding is a bridge to connect severalIndexRules to a subject This binding is valid between begin_at_nanoseconds and expire_at_nanoseconds, that provides flexible strategies to control how to generate time series indices.
+An index rule binding is a bridge to connect several index rules to a subject.
+This binding is valid between `begin_at_nanoseconds` and `expire_at_nanoseconds`, that provides flexible strategies to control how to generate time series indices.

+[`bydbctl`](../../clients.md#command-line) is the command line tool in examples.

 ## Create operation

-Create operation adds a new indexRuleBinding to the database's metadata registry repository.
-If the indexRuleBinding does not currently exist, create operation will create the schema.
+Create operation adds a new index rule binding to the database's metadata registry repository.
+If the index rule binding does not currently exist, create operation will create the schema.

 ### Examples

-`bydbctl` is the command line tool to create a indexRuleBinding in this example.

-A indexRuleBinding belongs to a unique group.
-We should create such a group with a catalog `CATALOG_STREAM` before creating a indexRuleBinding.
+An index rule binding belongs to a unique group.
+We should create such a group with a catalog `CATALOG_STREAM` before creating a index rule binding.
+The subject(stream/measure) and index rule MUST live in the same group with the binding.

 ```shell
 $ bydbctl group create -f - <<EOF